sjbylo/misc/ocp-install/Installation-of-OpenShift-Container-Platform-3.5-into-a-single-All-in-one-VM-Steve-Bylo-Red-Hat.md

 # Appendix I

-Ensure these 2 variables are set (instructions above) and run the below command, starting with cat and ending with END.
-This will create the file /etc/ansible/hosts with the correct content.
+Ensure these 2 variables are set (instructions above).

 ```
 SSH_USER
 MY_FQDN
 ```

 Run one of the following commands (curl or wget) to create the ansible inventory file.
-Check the content of the /etc/ansible/hosts file.
+Check the content of the /etc/ansible/hosts file look like the below example.

 The username and the domain names should be set correctly with the values of the above 2 variables.